Solar thermal for heating domestic hot water never has to be metered. If that’s all your customer has installed, you don’t need to read this page.

 Where systems need to be metered for payment

-Below we’ve highlighted some common situations which do require metering for payment, but for full details make sure you read our Essential Guide to Metering.
+Below we’ve highlighted some common situations which require metering for payment, but for further details read our Essential Guide to Metering.

 1. Where there’s back-up heating

 - The renewable heating system is installed alongside a fossil fuel space heating system.
 For example, where there’s a biomass boiler and a back-up oil boiler.

 - The renewable technology is a heat pump with an integrated fossil fuel system, like a gas boiler, built into it.

 - There’s more than one renewable heating technology for space heating, for example, where there are two biomass boilers.
 See multiple products for more information.
 (Remember that it is fine to have a solar thermal plant installed alongside your other technology, as long as it’s only heating domestic hot water).

 Back-up heating that doesn’t count: The system doesn’t need metering if the back-up heating is only designed and installed to heat a single room, such as an open fire or plug-in electric heater.
 Similarly, immersion heaters and supplementary electric heaters, that some heat pumps and biomass systems have, don’t count.
 Heat recovery systems that recycle air but don’t generate additional heat also don’t need to be metered.

 2. Where there’s a biomass heating system that isn’t designed to heat the whole property

 Biomass systems must meet all of the space heating requirements for the property.
 If this is not the case then the system will need to be metered.